facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

           step: 2.0
           log: true
         # an integer scalar going from 4 to 16
+        # init and step parameters could also be provided,
-        # init is set to the middle of the range
+        # by default init is set to the middle of the range
-        # step is set to a sixth of the range
+        # and step is set to a sixth of the range
         batch_size:
           lower: 4
           upper: 16